Data is the lifeblood of most businesses today.

 The most common types of data enrichment include the following:

-• Socio-demographic data enrichment.
+- Socio-demographic data enrichment.
 This process enriches an existing dataset with demographic information like household income, homeowner status, and marital status.

-If you want to learn about a lead’s highest level of education (or the type of car they drive), this is what you want to look for—just make sure that you’re choosing a database that’s providing the type of demographic information that you need.
+If you want to learn about a lead’s highest level of education (or the type of car they drive), this is what you want to look for—just make sure that you’re choosing a database that’s providing the type of demographic information that you need. - Geographic data enrichment.
+This process adds geographical data to your dataset, giving you a prospect’s postal code, city, region, or country.

-• App usage data enrichment.
-There are some tools that will provide insights into which apps customers interact with, or what operating system and devices are used to access those apps.
-This can be helpful for businesses that need to identify user preferences and apps they need to be developing, especially when it comes to integrations.
+This may include information based on real shopping data, or the number of times they view a product.
+Scrape Google search pages to gather insights on which products or services your leads are researching. - App usage data enrichment.
+Some tools will provide insights into which apps customers interact with or what operating systems and devices are used to access those apps.
+This can be helpful for businesses that need to identify user preferences and apps they need to develop with their app developer, especially regarding integrations.

-• Data redundancy enrichment tools.
+- Data redundancy enrichment tools.
 There are some tools that focus on data hygiene, and they’ll comb through your existing data and look for redundant or duplicate information.

 The Benefits of Data Enrichment